wfjm/w11/doc/README_known_issues.md

 Looking forward to receive test reports.

-### V0.76-1 {[issue #16](https://github.com/wfjm/w11/issues/16)} -- Help wanted: Testing with Nexys4 DDR appreciated
-The w11a design for Nexys4 DDR, see rtl/sys_gen/w11a/nexys4d, was provided to support also an up-to-date Nexys4 board.
-It is so far only simulation tested.

-Testing done with a real Nexyx4 DDR, or a newer Nexys A7-100T, would be highly appreciated.
-Please double check the pin assignments (see _mig_a.prj and nexys4d*.xdc_) with the documentation of your board to avoid potential damage.

-Looking forward to receive test reports.

 ### V0.73-2 {[issue #10](https://github.com/wfjm/w11/issues/10)} -- Many post-synthesis simulations fail
 Many post-synthesis functional and especially post-routing timing simulations currently fail due to startup and initialization problems.